liviu-b/Real_banking_API/README.md

 - [Postman](https://www.postman.com/) or another API testing tool

-API Endpoints
+### API Endpoints
-Authentication
+Authentication:

 Register a user: POST /api/auth/register
 Login a user: POST /api/auth/login

-Account Management
+Account Management:

 Get accounts: GET /api/accounts
 Create an account: POST /api/accounts

-Transactions
+Transactions:

 Create a transaction: POST /api/transactions
 Get transactions for an account: GET /api/transactions?accountId={accountId}

-Testing
+Testing:

 You can test the API endpoints using Postman or any other API testing tool.
 Make sure to include the JWT token in the Authorization header as a Bearer Token for protected routes.

 License